mzen17/Shards-of-the-Grid/README.md

 # Shards of the Grid
 An interactive game held on Heroku.
+Check out Wiki for more details.

 This was developed by Team 9 of CS:5820 SELT.